facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```
 ///

-ColorAide applies hue fix-ups to ensure proper interpolation along a given arc length, but it does this before undefined
+ColorAide and CSS apply hue fix-ups to ensure proper interpolation occurs along a given hue arc in the desired way.
+ColorAide's default linear interpolation waits until right before the actual interpolation takes place to resolve any
+and all undefined channels.
+This means that hue fix-ups are applied while hues are still undefined making it impossible
+to define a shorter or longer arc.
+This means that when a hue is undefined, whether `longer` or `shorter` is chosen, the
-hues are resolved.
-ColorAide takes the firm stance that when interpolating an achromatic color (or color with an
+result will be the same.
+Ultimately, ColorAide takes the stance that undefined hues cannot have an arc between itself
-undefined hue) with a color that has a defined hue, that there is no hue arc between the colors.
-So whether you choose
-to take the shorter or longer path, the result is the same, because there cannot exist an arc length between a defined
-hue and an undefined hue.
+and another hue as their is no hue to compare against.

 CSS, on the other hand, resolves undefined hues _before_ hue fix-ups are applied.
-This means that as long as one hue is
+This means that as long as the other
-defined, you will always get a _pseudo_ arc between the hues.
-When presented with two hue values, if only one is
-undefined, the undefined hue assumes the value of the defined hue.
-And since this is done before hue fix-ups are
+hue is defined, the undefined hue will take on the value of the defined hue before the fix-up.
+With both hues defined
-applied, the interpolation is no longer applied to a known and unknown hue, but is applied to two equal hues.
-This
-difference is not noticeable until you use the `longer` interpolation path for hues, at which point the interpolation
-will spiral either away or towards the undefined hue depending on the direction of the interpolation.
+this creates _pseudo_ arc lengths (both shorter and longer) between the two hues.
+This subtle difference makes a large
+impact when evaluating `longer` hue interpolations.
+Instead of interpolating an undefined hue and a defined hue, CSS
+actually interpolates between either a shorter angel difference of 0˚ or a longer angle difference of 360˚.

 /// tab | CSS Longer
 ![CSS Longer](images/css-hue-longer.png)